One of the most prevalent tech questions I get from prenursing students is whether or not they should get an iPad for nursing school.

 iPads Are Useful for Nursing School

-I think every nursing student could benefit from have an iPad.
-It doesn’t replace a laptop, but it can give you a lot of flexibility depending on what you’re trying to study.
+I think every nursing student could benefit from having an iPad.
+It doesn't replace a laptop, but it can give you a lot of flexibility depending on what you're trying to study.

 Have You Read Any of These Yet?

 - 10 Best Rolling Backpacks for Nursing School

 - The Supplies You Need For Nursing School